mahdiatubly/Full_DevOps_RoadMap/Git.md

 ## Some tricky commands

+- To see the changes in a file:

+        $git diff [file name]

+- To add just a part of the changes in a file to the staging are:

+        $git add -p [file name]

 - To discover the branches that the current branch is istantiated from:

         $git log --graph --decorate